 Estimates and judgements are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.

-Notes to standalone financial statements for the year ended March 31, 2022 (Presented in INR Lakhs except share data and EPS)
+Notes to standalone financial statements for the year ended March 31, 2023 a.

-a.
 Names of related parties and related party relationship